PROOF OF RESIDENCY

 Students who come to Georgia State from another state and work for companies in Georgia remain ineligible for in-state tuition in the absence of compelling evidence of intent to remain in Georgia permanently.
 Having Georgia voter registration, having employment in any position normally filled by a student (such as co-op, graduate research assistant, or graduate teaching assistant), having a lease of living quarters, having a Georgia automobile registration, and having Georgia driver's license do not constitute sufficient evidence of domicile to affect classification as an in-state student under the Board of Regents' policy.

-Information on South Carolina Tuition Scholarships for border residents can be found in Section 188.8.131.52 of the Board Policy Manual.
-Undergraduate and Graduate students who are residents of Aiken and Edgefield County may qualify for the South Carolina Tuition Scholarship as a Border County Resident.
-Undergraduate residents of all other South Carolina counties may qualify for the South Carolina Tuition Scholarship as a Border State Resident.*
+Information on South Carolina Tuition Scholarships for border residents can be found in Section 184.108.40.206 of the Board Policy Manual.
+Undergraduate and Graduate students who are residents of Aiken and Edgefield County may qualify for the South Carolina Tuition Scholarship as a Border County Resident, if proof of residency can be determined.
+Undergraduate residents of all other South Carolina counties may qualify for the South Carolina Tuition Scholarship as a Border State Resident, if proof of residency can be determined.*

 Full-time employees of the University System, their spouses and their dependent children.